OllieJones/git-webhook-responder/README.md

 The action triggering the webhook.  `push`, `merge`, etc.

     branch
 The branch of the repository involved in the action.
+Branch names appearing here are [fully qualified git references](https://git-scm.com/book/en/v2/Git-Internals-Git-References) looking like this:
+ `refs/heads/branchname` strings. `master` branches show up like this: `refs/heads/master`.

 #### Notes

 The shell's standard input fetches the payload of the webhook request.
-That's usually a JSON object with details of the action that triggered the webhook.
+That's ordinarily a stringified JSON object with details of the action that triggered the webhook.
 It's not always necessary to handle that data.
 But, if you do handle it, [Stephen Dolan's](http://stedolan.net/about/) [jq command line utility](https://stedolan.github.io/jq/) can help.

+The payload doesn't have a standard format: it's different on github and gitlab, for example.

 The shell is spawned under the same user that runs this program.
 That user must, of course, have access to system resources necessary to handle the request.
 If it's going to fetch the contents of a git